-LACK OF LISTINGS SLOWING DOWN THE HOUSING MARKET

-The housing crisis is finally in the rearview mirror as the real estate market moves down the road to a complete recovery.
+LACK OF LISTINGS SLOWING DOWN THE HOUSING MARKET The housing crisis is finally in the rearview mirror as the real estate market moves down the road to a complete recovery.
 Home values are up.
 Home sales are up.
 Distressed sales (foreclosures and short sales) have fallen dramatically.
 This will be the year that the housing market again races forward.
 However, there is one thing that may cause the industry to tap the brakes: a lack of housing inventory.
-While buyer demand looks like it will remain strong throughout the fall, supply is not keeping up.
-Here are the thoughts of a few industry experts on the subject:
+While buyer demand looks like it will remain strong throughout the winter, supply is not keeping up.
+Here are the thoughts of a few industry experts on the subject: Mark Fleming, PhD.
+Chief Economist at First American: